hmans/composer-suite/packages/shadenfreude/README.md

   })
 })
 ```

+What's going on here?

+- We're directly assigning JS values (in this case, two `Color` instances) to the `a` and `b` inputs of `MixNode`.
+This will result in these values to be compiled into the final shader as constant values.
+- We're connection `MixNode` to `ShaderMaterialMasterNode`'s `color` input.

 Okay, ignoring the fact that the resulting color is going to look unfathomably terrible, something very important is going to happen here: the colors will not be mixed on the CPU, but _within the compiled shader_.